 None of these tradeoffs are inherently bad, but they must be conscious decisions based on your pricing strategy.
 Depending on the industry, customer type, and addressable market at your disposal, picking the wrong pricing model can leave you dead before you get started.
 For example:

 - Some industries are notoriously hard to reach, e.g. content marketing isn’t as effective on dentists as it is on developers.
 This means you might need to pay to acquire customers.

 - Some industries deal in annual contracts, NDAs, and SLAs.
 This means you need to invest in a sales process.

 It’s common for companies to have two different pricing models to address two ends of the market.
-Github, for example, compete at the $7/month price point, but also sell Enterprise Github at $1K per month to big companies.
-To service the high-end Github employ a VP of Sales, sales managers, account managers, and account executives.
+Github, for example, compete at the $7/month price point, but also sell Enterprise Github at $2,500 per month to big companies.
+To service the high-end Github employ a VP of sales, sales managers, account managers, and account executives.

-As with all matters of pricing, there’s no “one true way”, but there are lots of wrong turns and dead ends.
+As with all matters of pricing, there’s no one perfect pricing strategy, but there are lots of wrong turns and dead ends.
 Avoid those and you’re in good shape.